Legal Pro Wrestling Betting Guide

-Furthermore, many of the pro wrestling betting sites that we recommend on this page accept members from CT and WA.
+Furthermore, many of the pro wrestling betting sites that we recommend on this page accept members from WA.
 Before placing a bet on WWE, AEW, or a match from any other pro wrestling promotion, it’s best to familiarize yourself with regional gambling laws, as well as the terms and conditions of membership with the betting sites you choose to wager with.

 Wrestling Betting Odds For Past Events

 Hikaru Shida (AEW Women’s Champion) vs Thunder Rosa

 Jon Moxley (AEW Heavyweight Champion) vs MJF